-If you have an inscription hanging over a door, you need the right person to do the calligraphy, hopefully an Emperor, and you have to wait until the right moment and the right connections to ask for it.
+If you have an inscription hanging over a door, you need the right person to do the calligraphy, hopefully an Emperor.
+And you have to wait until the right moment and the right connections to ask for it.
 You also have to wait for the plants to grow.

-Gardens were also places where lovers could meet.
+- Gardens were also places where lovers could meet.
 In the 1980s and 90s, gardens like the "Couples Garden" were still a meeting spot for lovers.
 If you poked your head around any corner, there you could find couples enjoying themselves, often kissing.
 Chinese homes are very crowded, often with grandparents sharing the space.
 With no room to your own, what would you do if you had a boyfriend or girlfriend?
-Several hundred years ago it was the same—lovers often found a private spot where they could meet in the garden for a quick talk, and maybe a smooch.
+Several hundred years ago it was the same—lovers often found a private spot where they could meet in the garden for a quick talk and maybe a smooch.

-Gardens were also a place where people eased their hearts, and spent time in contemplation.
+- Gardens were also a place where people eased their hearts and spent time in contemplation.
 People still do that in gardens very naturally.

-Just as gardens were a place for contemplation, they were also a place where poets and writers, officials and philosophers gathered and discussed their latest theories and philosophy.
+Just as gardens were a place for contemplation, they were also a place where poets, writers, officials, and philosophers gathered and discussed their latest theories and philosophy.
 They also discussed deep philosophy and complex matters of religion.

-Corridors for one!
 In the Suzhou area, it rained a lot.
-If household help needed to carry food to the master and mistress of the garden, it was helpful to walk along corridors instead of having to walk through the garden in the rain.
+If household helpers needed to carry food to the master and mistress of the garden, it was helpful to walk along corridors instead of having to walk through the garden in the rain.

-Each year my husband and I find a place where we can sit out at night and gaze at the moon when it is full.
+Each year, my husband and I find a place where we can sit out at night and gaze at the moon when it is full.
 Sometimes people say the moon looks fuller on the night after the official full moon.

 Here is what Su Zhi, one of China's most famous poets, wrote while looking at the moon: